TravorLZH/WordVoyageHelper/README.md

 ```
 Enter the word for sample sentence (empty for exit): mortal
 Definition: 1.)
 Subject to death; destined to die.
 2.)
 Pertaining to man, who is subject to death, or belonging to this world.
 3.)
 Destructive to life; fatal; deadly; dire; relentless.
 4.)
 Pertaining to death.
-Roots: base: mori, mort, morti, morti(c) (death; to decay, fail)suffix: al (like, of,  pertaining to, that which)
+Base means: death; to decay, fail
 (The sentence is copied to clipboard)
 ```

 ## Prerequisites

-You must have the python package `pyperclip` for clipboard support, or the program won't work
+You must have the python package `pyperclip` for copying sentences, or the program won't work

 You may obtain it by command